2022 United States House of Representatives elections in New York: District 6

 The 6th district is based in Central and Eastern Queens, including the neighborhoods of Woodside, Jackson Heights, Elmhurst, Kew Gardens, Flushing, Bayside, and Fresh Meadows.
 The district was mostly unchanged by redistricting.
-It has a PVI of D+17 and voted for Joe Biden by 31 points in 2020.
-The incumbent is Democrat Grace Meng, who was reelected with 67.9% of the vote in 2020.
+It had a PVI of D+17 and voted for Joe Biden by 31 points in 2020.
+The incumbent was Democrat Grace Meng, who was reelected with 67.9% of the vote in 2020.